trapexit/mergerfs/mkdocs/docs/quickstart.md

 ## Configuration

-mergerfs has many options and effectively all of them are functional in nature.
+mergerfs has many [options](config/options.md) and effectively all of them are functional in nature.
 What that means is that there is no "best" or "fastest" configuration.
 No "make faster" options.
 Everything changes behavior.
 Sometimes those changes in behavior affect performance.

-That said: If you don't already know that you have a special use case then use one of the following option sets as it will cover most casual usecases.
+If you don't already know that you have special requirements then use one of the following option sets as it will cover the common use cases.

 ### You use Linux v6.6 or above

 * cache.files=off
-* category.create=mfs
+* category.create=pfrd
 * dropcacheonclose=false

-In previous versions of Linux it was unable to support `mmap` if page caching was disabled (ie: `cache.files=off`).
-However, it now will enable page caching if needed for a particular file if mmap is requested.
+In previous versions of Linux it was unable to support `mmap` if [page caching](config/cache.md) was disabled (ie:
+`cache.files=off`).
+However, it now will enable page caching if needed for a particular file if `mmap` is requested.

 `mmap` is needed by certain software to read and write to a file.
 However, many software could work without it and fail to have proper error handling.
-Many programs that use sqlite3 will require `mmap` despite sqlite3 working perfectly fine without it (and in some cases can be more performant with regular file IO.)
+Many programs that use sqlite3 will require `mmap` despite [sqlite3 working perfectly fine](known_issues_bugs.md#sqlite3-plex-jellyfin-do-not-work-with-mergerfs) without it (and in some cases can be more performant with regular file IO.)

 ### You use Linux v6.5 or below